If you’re lamenting how “boring” the niche you’re writing in is, take heart … I’m here to tell that you can make it interesting to the right audience.

 Have questions of your own?
 Let’s hear them in the comments, and don’t forget to pass this along if you found it helpful.

-About the Author: Pratik Dholakiya is the Co-Founder & VP of Marketing of E2M, a digital marketing agency and OnlyDesign, a creative design firm.
-He’s passionate about fitness, start-up marketing, entrepreneurship & all things digital.
-You can find him on twitter @DholakiyaPratik to discuss on any of these topics.
+About the Author: Pratik Dholakiya is the Co-Founder & VP of Marketing of E2M, OnlyDesign and Moveo.
+He’s passionate about fitness, start-ups, entrepreneurship & all things digital marketing.
+Catch him on twitter @DholakiyaPratik to discuss on any of these topics.